bparanj/crystal/electronics/book/capacitor/faraday.md

 4. Lightning Comparison:

-While a faraday is a theoretical unit used mainly in controlled conditions like electrochemistry, for a rough analogy, a powerful lightning bolt transfers around 10–100 coulombs.
+While a faraday is a theoretical unit used mainly in controlled conditions like electrochemistry, for a analogy, a powerful lightning bolt transfers around 10–100 coulombs.
 To reach one faraday (96,485 coulombs), you’d need around 1,000 lightning bolts worth of charge.

-In summary, you can visualize a faraday by thinking about large-scale electron transfer processes like electroplating, where huge numbers of electrons (or charge) are moved to deposit materials or produce chemical changes.
+you can visualize a faraday by thinking about large-scale electron transfer processes like electroplating, where huge numbers of electrons (or charge) are moved to deposit materials or produce chemical changes.
 The sheer scale of a faraday can be compared to many smaller, familiar events involving electricity.

 The Faraday (F) is a unit of electrical charge that equals the amount of electric charge carried by one mole of electrons.
 It's named after Michael Faraday, who made fundamental discoveries in electrochemistry.